 (One can't properly critique the job unless they have performed the job.)

-SMC provides underway Navigation Audits and Wheelman Assessments in accordance with TMSA 2 element 5 in addition to their full spectrum of OCIMF, ISM, and ISO auditing and training services.
+SMC is providing underway Navigation Audits and Wheelman Assessments in accordance with TMSA 3 element 5 based on the Glas Navigation protocol.

 Squat, do we really understand squat?
 It is doubtful one size fits all!
 What I’m referring to is ship squat calculations being applied to ATBs along with conventionally connected notch tugs and barges.
 During the 2014 Annual Tug & Barge Forum held at SUNY Maritime, I proposed a challenge to Marine Architects, Engineering Firms along with Faculty and Industry Experts in attendance to address this issue.